lethain/staff-eng/src/stories/michelle-bu.md

  ** _Did you have to put together a promotion packet?_**

-When I was promoted to Staff, I was fortunate to have a manager, Jenan, who was very engaged in supporting my promotion.
+When I was promoted to Staff, I was fortunate to have a manager who was very engaged in supporting my promotion.
 To be honest, at the time I didn’t really understand how to write my self-reviews the right way.
 I wrote self-reflective development plans for what I wanted to learn over the next year instead of documenting the impact and scope of my work.
-Jenan basically managed the entire promotion process for me.
+My manager actually did most of the work by writing out my impact in his review.

 There were a couple of other things that helped me.
 First, I worked with the same manager for much of that time.
 If you change managers then your manager loses context and that pushes the work of creating continuity onto you.
-Second, Jenan was managing a relatively small team and was able to spend a lot of time keeping track of and understanding the details of what I was working on.
+Second, my manager was managing a relatively small team and was able to spend a lot of time keeping track of and understanding the details of what I was working on.
 If I’d been reporting to a manager supporting say, 10+ engineers, I likely would have had to put a lot more work into my own promotion packet.

 **_What two or three factors were most important for you to reach the Staff level?_**

-I already talked about how having an engaged manager was critical for me.

 Thinking back, a potentially-surprising important factor for me was (and is) my imposter syndrome.
 It made me _so_ open to feedback; to learning and growing.
 It made me proactively seek out feedback on everything from the validity of my comments on PRs to how I ran a particular meeting.
 If something was broken (whether it was technical or organizational), I felt unsettled and was deeply, intrinsically motivated to go learn about it and to fix it.
 This developed into two superpowers that are extremely important to have as a Staff-plus Engineer:

 1. Listening to others and reacting well to their feedback.
 2. A deep care for solving all types of problems.